ruggeri/tech-notes/algos/tries2.md

 of the successor; you index into the array by the successor token, and then go to that node (or identify it as NULL).

+Note that you need a boolean like `is_end` because a key can both be present, AND be a prefix for a longer present key.

 Ideally, you want depth of the tree to be short.
 That suggests a large symbol space is an advantage.
 For multibyte values, you might use a byte as a symbol (branching factor of 256).
 This gives a very shallow tree,